The Student Contract

 3. Disclosure of criminal convictions and related information

 As a condition of taking up your place at the University, you are required to disclose as part of the Admissions process and on a continuing basis any relevant, unspent criminal convictions.
-For some programmes, (for example, physiotherapy, occupational therapy, social work and teaching), you may be required to disclose all convictions and cautions, (whether spent or unspent with the exception of Protected Convictions and Cautions as defined by the Rehabilitation of Offenders Act 1974 (Exceptions Order 1975 (Amendments) (England and Wales) Order 2013), and to undergo a Disclosure and Barring Service (DBS) application, previously known as a Criminal Records Bureau (CRB) check, and other checks both prior to and post registration.
+For some programmes, (for example, medicine, physiotherapy, occupational therapy, social work and teaching), you may be required to disclose all convictions and cautions, (whether spent or unspent with the exception of Protected Convictions and Cautions as defined by the Rehabilitation of Offenders Act 1974 (Exceptions Order 1975 (Amendments) (England and Wales) Order 2013), and to undergo a Disclosure and Barring Service (DBS) application, previously known as a Criminal Records Bureau (CRB) check, and other checks both prior to and post registration.
 The University will inform you when such disclosure and checks apply.

 The University will consider whether any unspent or spent criminal convictions or related information are compatible with you taking up your place or continuing on your programme in accordance with its Policy on the Acceptance of Ex-Offenders